 How will you charge for your services?

 How social media managers charge for their services varies widely.
 Some social media managers charge by a retainer, some charge by the project, while some set an estimate for a predefined statement of work and charge hourly, weekly, or monthly.
-This decision all depends on how you want to structure your freelancing or consulting business.
+This decision depends on how you structure your freelancing or consulting business.

 Once you set your social media fees for a particular client or project, the next step is to submit some proposals and keep your mind open to feedback.
 You will always run into clients who think your fees are too high.
-However, if you find that everyone thinks you’re too expensive, you may want to step back and reexamine how much you charge.
+However, if everyone thinks you’re too expensive, you may want to step back and reexamine how much you charge.
 With time and experience, you will learn when and where to adjust your pricing.